enkidevs/curriculum/sql/dql/basic-queries/where-2.md

 They work as you would expect them to; you can include only the rows which satisfy both or either of two conditions using `AND` and `OR`, respectively. `NOT` negates the truth value of the predicate, so it selects the rows that don't satisfy the condition.

-As always, let's take a look at this `pokemon` table:
+Let's take a look at this `pokemon` table:

 | id | name    | total | hp | attack | defense |
 |----|---------|-------|----|--------|---------|